rusty-sj/Reinforcement-Learning-Algorithms-with-Ray-Framework-and-Intel-DevCloud/DQN - Cartpole/README.md

 [Deep Q Networks (DQN)](https://deepmind.com/research/open-source/dqn).
 In particular, DQN is run in the classic RL benchmark Cart-Pole and ablation experiments are run to observe the impact of the different DQN components.

-The pseudo code for the algorithm is as follows:
+The general DQN algorithm is as follows:

 1. Initial “experience replay” data set D
 2. Initialize update networkparameters θ